Taylord9x/OrderBook-Monitor/README.md

 OrderBook Monitor
 Overview

 This project is a containerized system for monitoring the USDT/ZAR order book on VALR.
-It consists of a backend API built with FastAPI, which streams order book updates from the VALR websocket API, and a frontend React application that allows users to interactively query prices based on the USDT quantity.
+It consists of a backend API built with ASP.NET, which streams order book updates from the VALR websocket API, and a frontend React application that allows users to interactively query prices based on the USDT quantity.
 Features

     Backend API: